aiven/devportal/docs/products/kafka/howto/kafdrop.rst

 Run Kafdrop on Docker
 ---------------------

-You can run Kafdrop in a Docker/Podman container with the following command, by replacing the ``KAFKA_SERVICE_URI`` with the Aiven for Apache Kafka service URI available in the service Overview tab of the Aiven console, and the ``client.truststore.jks`` and ``client.keystore.p12`` with the keystores and truststores file names:
+You can run Kafdrop in a Docker/Podman container with the following command, by replacing the ``KAFKA_SERVICE_URI`` with the Aiven for Apache Kafka® service URI available in the service Overview tab of the Aiven console, and the ``client.truststore.jks`` and ``client.keystore.p12`` with the keystores and truststores file names:

 ::